Bedrock-OSS/bedrock-wiki/docs/guide/custom-entity.md

 Let's go over every single object in `"description"` , as usual:

 -   `"identifier"` is, of course, the entity's `namespace:id`.
 This tells the game that this file belongs to the same entity as the one defined in `BP/entities/ghost.e.json`.
--   `" materials" ` tell the game how to _render_ our entity.
+-   `"materials"` tell the game how to _render_ our entity.
 Depending on which material you choose, the translucent pixels on the texture might glow, be transparent, or have no effect.
 We assigned `entity_alphatest` the shortname `default` (precisely like with item textures) to allow partly transparent textures, making sense for a ghost.
 Custom materials are also possible, but they're more complicated.
 (You can learn more about materials in general [here]()).
 -   `"textures"/"default"` is the path (relative to the RP folder) to the entity's texture.
 Like in `item_textures.json`, the `.png` extension can be ignored.
 Again, the texture path is assigned to the shortname `"default"`.
 In some cases, like the Villager mob, you'd want to have multiple textures for the entity to switch between.
 -   `"geometry"` takes the model's identifier as its value; Note it for yourself, since we'll create the model itself in a moment.
 Again, `"default"` is the shortname for that.
--   `" scripts"/"animate"` and `"animations"` control when animations are to be played with the help of _animation controllers_ and list them under their _shortnames_ respectively.
+-   `"scripts"/"animate"` and `"animations"` control when animations are to be played with the help of _animation controllers_ and list them under their _shortnames_ respectively.
 Again, we'll come back to this once we have the animations ready.
--   `" spawn_egg" ` automatically creates an item that will spawn the custom entity on use.
-It can look in two different ways: one of them can be seen here: both the `"overlay"_color" ` and `"base_color"` are defined with [hex codes](https://www.w3schools.com/colors/colors_picker.asp) in the form of text.
+-   `"spawn_egg"` automatically creates an item that will spawn the custom entity on use.
+It can look in two different ways: one of them can be seen here: both the `"overlay_color" ` and `"base_color"` are defined with [hex codes](https://www.w3schools.com/colors/colors_picker.asp) in the form of text.
 The other way would be changing the whole thing to

 ```json
  "spawn_egg": {